baranusluel/sentiment-cnn/index.md

 <p align="center"><img src="./assets/architecture.png" alt="Model Architecture" height="800"/></p>

-TODO: What we do against overfitting

-TODO: Other implementation details (loss function, early stopping)
+As to be expected, during training we initially came across significant overfitting.
+To address this we introduced:
+- Dropout with a factor of 0.2 at the input layer.
+Additional dropout in the hidden layers was explored but this impacted the model's performance.
+- L2 kernel and bias regularizers with a factor of 0.04 on the dense/fully-connected layers.
+We also considered adding regularizers to the convolutional layers, but we found them to be much more sensitive to regularization.
+- Early stopping on training once the validation loss stops improving for 4 epochs.
+This allows us to avoid further overfitting and wasting time on excess iterations.

+We spent a considerable amount of time tuning the architecture and hyperparameters of our model to achieve the desired accuracy levels.
+The best results were found with the Adam optimizer using a learning rate of 0.0002.
+Visualizations of loss vs epochs at this learning rate can be found in the Results section below.

 ### Results

-We will evaluate the accuracy of our model by comparing the model’s predicted rating for each movie review aggregator to the actual rating.
-We hope to achieve an accuracy of at least 70%, which approaches the results found in existing literature (mid 70% range with classical ML methods such as SVMs [3], above 80% with deep learning [2]).
+To evaluate our model, we look at the accuracy with which movie reviews are assigned the correct labels.
+In our initial proposal, we hoped to achieve an accuracy of at least 70%, which approaches the results found in existing literature (mid 70% range with classical ML methods such as SVMs [3], above 80% with deep learning [2]).
+We ultimate were able to achieve a test accuracy of 70.658684% after tuning.

-TODO: Learning rate and other hyperparameters
+TODO: Compare to results from literature

+The following are visualizations of how the loss and accuracies across the training and validation sets changed across epochs during training.

 <p align="center"><img src="./assets/loss_graph.png" alt="Loss Graph"/></p>

 <p align="center"><img src="./assets/accuracy_graph.png" alt="Accuracy Graph"/></p>

-We achieved an accuracy of 70.658684% on the test set.

-TODO: Compare to results from literature

 ### Conclusion